sarathk73/SentinelEye-WIDS/README.md

    - Ensure the Pushover root CA certificate is included in the certificates directory and properly referenced in the script.

-4.**Operational Behaviour:**
+4. **Operational Behaviour:**

    - After an attack is no longer recognized or has stopped, the ESP8266 will send a notification to your smartphone.
    - Please note: upon connecting the ESP8266 to USB for the first time, a notification will be sent to your smartphone.
 This is a false positive and should be disregarded.

 5.**Restart After Attack:**